impredicative/newssurvey/README.md

 ## Approach
 Each step in this workflow corresponds to an action taken by the LLM.

-1. **Get search terms**: Search terms for the given user input are listed by the LLM.
-The user input is a question or concern.
+1. **Get search terms**: Search terms for the given user query and site are listed by the LLM.
+The user query is a question or concern applicable to the user chosen news site.
 2. **Get filtered search results**: For each search term, a single page of search results is retrieved, sorted upstream by each of `relevancy` and `date`.
 Each result is composed of a title and a blurb.
 The search results are filtered in batches for relevance by the LLM.
 This step is repeated for additional pages of search results until there are no relevant results.
 3. **Get draft sections by article**: For each filtered search result, the corresponding article text is retrieved.
 For each text, the LLM suggests one or more single-level draft sections for the final answer, with the understanding that the text will contribute to its respective suggested sections.
 Each article is expected to contribute only to a subset of sections of the final answer, not necessarily to all sections.
 4. **Get final sections**: A full map of all article results with their respective draft sections is presented to the LLM.
 The LLM suggests a coherent ordered single-level final list of sections.